414 Budget Vote

 SHALL THE ANNUAL CONTRIBUTION OF THE TOWN OF NEW PALTZ PROVIDED IN ITS BUDGET FOR THE ELTING MEMORIAL LIBRARY, A FREE ASSOCIATION LIBRARY, LOCATED AT NEW PALTZ, NEW YORK, BE INCREASED BY SEVENTY FIVE THOUSAND ($75,000) DOLLARS ANNUALLY TO EIGHT HUNDRED FORTY FOUR THOUSAND ($844,000) DOLLARS ANNUALLY?

-Elting's referendum question is one of four on this year's ballot.
+Elting's referendum question is one of two on this year's ballot.
 Referendum questions are on the back of the ballot.

 WHY?